-With St. John Paul II’s help, I’d like to clear up a common misconception about St. Joseph since it’s his feast day.
+With St. John Paul II’s help, I’d like to clear up a common misconception about St. Joseph, whose feast day is March 19.

 One way of dealing with this “difficulty,” wrote John Paul II, was “to think of Joseph as advanced in age and to consider him Mary’s guardian more than her husband.”
 This idea has entered deeply into the consciousness of Christians throughout the centuries, reinforced by countless artistic depictions of St. Joseph as old and grey.